 C. The Student Policy Prohibiting Sexual Harassment, Sexual Violence, Relationship Violence, Stalking and Related Misconduct is used to address allegations of sexual harassment, sexual assault, relationship violence, stalking, and other gender-based discrimination in which a Rutgers student is the perpetrator.
 Descriptions of violations and procedures for addressing violations are described in Policy 10.3.12.

 D. Individual academic programs may have additional ethical rules, professional requirements and professional standards of conduct.
 Academic programs are empowered to address deviations from acceptable professional standards of conduct.
 Any procedures a program puts in place to address deviations from their professional standards must include, at a minimum, notice to the student of the issue and some opportunity for the student to respond to the information before a decision is made.

 E. Student organizations are collectively responsible for any action committed by members on behalf of the organization that violates University policy.
 Disciplinary action against student organizations is separate from action taken against individuals.
 Facts of an incident may necessitate action against both a student organization and the individual members of that organization who were found to have violated University policy.

 F. Formal rules of process, procedure, and/or evidence that are applied in criminal and civil courts are not used in campus disciplinary proceedings.
 Participants are provided process and procedure as outlined in this Code.

-G. The Residence Life Community Standards Office in New Brunswick and the Residence Life staff in Camden and Newark will review and respond to non-separable cases of alleged student misconduct for incidents that involve students living in the residence halls that take place in and immediately around the residence halls.
+G. The Residence Life Community Standards Office in New Brunswick and the Residence Life staff in Camden and Newark will review and respond to minor cases of alleged student misconduct for incidents that involve students living in the residence halls that take place in and immediately around the residence halls.